dlu7/cpsc408-finalproject/README.txt

 https://pandas.pydata.org/pandas-docs/stable/index.html

 Notes:
-Most of the data in the tables was generated using the Faker package, meaning the data is fake.
+Most of the data in the tables was generated using the Faker package, meaning the data is fake and may not make sense.

 Known Errors:
 Certain SQL statements will execute even when the user and/or movie does not exist, but others will rollback as intended.